vofq/vofq/README.md

 - 👋 Hi, I’m @vofq
-- 👀 I’m interested in gaming/griefing Minecraft servers
+- 👀 I’m interested in mewing
-- 🌱 I’m currently learning in highschool
+- 🌱 I’m currently learning in mogwarts
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an edging streak
-- 📫 How to reach me: andreas#2809 on discord
+- 📫 How to reach me: qtpie_2009 on discord

 <!---
 vofq/vofq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.